Cdaprod/hydrate/docs/Agentic_Corrective_Rag.md

 - `TS_OAUTH_SECRET`
 - `TS_AUTH`

-### 6. Running the Workflow
-Push the changes to the `main` branch.
-The GitHub Actions workflow will trigger and run the entire data processing pipeline on your infrastructure using Tailscale for secure communication.

 ### Detailed Steps Summary

-1. **Repository Structure**: Organized to separate concerns for data hydration, model training, and API service.
+1. **Repository Structure**: Organized to separate concerns for data hydration, model training, API service, and corrective RAG mechanisms.
 2. **Docker Compose**: Defines services to manage application lifecycle and dependencies.
 3. **Python Scripts**:
    - `hydrate.py`: Fetches data from MinIO and populates Weaviate.
    - `train_llama.py`: Trains the LLaMA model using data.
    - `app.py`: Provides API endpoints to interact with the trained model.
+   - `evaluator.py`: Evaluates and corrects retrieved documents to ensure relevance and accuracy.
-4. **GitHub Actions Workflow**: Automates setup, hydration, model training, and API deployment, leveraging Tailscale for secure connectivity.
+4. **GitHub Actions Workflow**: Automates setup, hydration, document evaluation, model training, and API deployment, leveraging Tailscale for secure connectivity.
 5. **Secrets and Environment Variables**: Ensures secure access to necessary services.

 This detailed solution provides a robust and scalable framework for your data processing pipeline, integrating MinIO, Weaviate, and LLaMA for AI services, while using Tailscale for secure communication.